phripley/long-haul/_posts/2023-12-04-getting-more-out-of-bmi-online-services.markdown

 meta-image: getting-more-out-of-bmi-online-services-ols_desktop_landing.png
 ---

-<p class="intro"><span class="dropcap">A</span>s most members will know, BMI has a suite of tools called "Online Services" aimed a Songwriters and Publishers.</p>
+As most members will know, BMI has a suite of tools called "Online Services" aimed at Songwriters and Publishers.

 ### How you access them matters!
-These tools have a bunch of different ways to access them and surprisingly how you access them will determine which tools in the suite you will have access to!
+These tools have a bunch of different ways to access them and surprisingly <em>how</em> you access them will determine which tools in the suite you will have access to!
 And you might not even know which ones you are missing...

 <strong>TL/DR:</strong> You probably should use the desktop website for pretty much everything... read on for the full story.